Jefferson Health – Abington Patient Centered Care Visitation

-- Emergency Department: One support person is permitted per patient.
+- Emergency Department: Two support persons are permitted per patient.
 Patients who are admitted through the Emergency Department after 7 p.m. are able to have one visitor accompany them to the unit for one hour to help the patient get settled and so the loved one can share important health information with the inpatient care team, if necessary.

-- Surgeries/procedures: One support person is permitted per patient.
+- Surgeries/procedures/tests: Two support persons are permitted per patient.

 Patients who leave the hospital:

 - A patient who has COVID-19 or symptoms of COVID-19, will be brought to the vehicle of the person picking up the patient.
 This protects you, the visitor/support person, from possible virus exposure.

 - A patient who does not have COVID-19 may have one visitor/support person who can be with the patient as he or she leaves the unit and is brought to the vehicle.
 If there is a second visitor, that individual should stay in the vehicle.